kbroughton/azure_cis_scanner/README.md

 This will run a simple flask app which you can view at localhost:5000

 ## Constraints
-An attempt was made to convert to json everywhere, but the current raw/filtered data used key tuples (eg (resource_group, server, database)) which only supported in yaml.
+An attempt was made to convert to json everywhere, but the current raw/filtered data used key tuples - eg (resource_group, server, database) - which only supported in yaml.
 An attempt to use safe_yaml was made, but the tuples caused errors.
-The intention is to have `raw` data pulled as infrequently as possible from the cloud api, stored as close as possible to the delivered format.
+The intention is to have `raw` data pulled as infrequently as possible from the cloud API, stored as close as possible to the delivered format.
 We may switch from tuple to nested dict in the future.

 ## Roadmap

-*Further development of automation for deployment of an insecure test environment.
+* Further development of automation for deployment of an insecure test environment.
-*Add to remediation scripts in the `remediations` folder to automatically resolve many simple "switch on" issues.
+* Add to remediation scripts in the `remediations` folder to automatically resolve many simple "switch on" issues.
-*Use the python sdk instead of bash.
+* Use the python sdk instead of bash.
-*Wrap the flask project with praetorian-flask for security.
+* Wrap the flask project with praetorian-flask for security.
 Only run on a local network until this is complete.
-*Remove manual steps by generating minimal_tester_role.json with correct subscriptions/resource_group paths.
+* Remove manual steps by generating minimal_tester_role.json with correct subscriptions/resource_group paths.
-*The container is currently a base of pshchelo/alpine-jupyter-sci-py3 with microsoft/azure-cli Dockerfile layered on top.
+* The container is currently a base of pshchelo/alpine-jupyter-sci-py3 with microsoft/azure-cli Dockerfile layered on top.
-*We will replace the pshchelo base with a more official (nbgallery or jupyter) docker image and tune the image in the future.
+* Replace the pshchelo base with a more official (nbgallery or jupyter) docker image and tune the image in the future.

 ## Digging Deeper